eternalgarden/rzeka/README.md

 ## 🏹 Eris

-Eris is rzeka's internal debugger realm.
-It records every spell lifecycle event (created, has mana, no mana, forgotten (todo: write notes on spell lifecycle events)), every matter emission (shaped, received), and every message/exception - all timestamped and serialized.
-This runs in core and is always active, even in release builds, so that diagnostic data is available for crash dumps ([WHDIG files](localing.com)).
+> 📜 Eris is rzeka's internal debugger realm.
+It records every spell lifecycle event (created, has mana, no mana, forgotten), every matter emission (shaped, received) along with their Circumstances, and every message/exception - all timestamped and serialized.

+Eris runs in core and is always active, even in release builds, so that diagnostic data is available for crash dumps ([WHDIG files](localing.com)).

 ### Live Debugger

-Rzeka ships with a browser-based debugger that connects to your game over WebSocket.
+Rzeka ships with a browser-based debugger (not included in builds) that connects to your game over WebSocket.
 It shows matter flow, messages and live spell status (TODO, not impelemnted yet.) in real time - no in-game UI needed.

 **Setup:**